UKHO/docs/docs/quality-assurance/test-code-standards.md

 ## Test and Defect Management

-* For C# projects, unit and SpecFlow tests should exists in their own projects
+* For C# projects, unit and SpecFlow tests should exist in separate projects
-* Open defects should be managed, a regular review session is recommended
+* Open defects should be managed, a regular team/project review session is recommended